tomkaX/JavaBaseBook/README.md

 ## cd /projects/test-project
 ## grails run-appOnce the Grails application is deployed, you can access it at http://SERVER_IP:8080/projects/test-project .
 To learn more about Grails, refer to their official documentation at http://grails.org/doc/latest/

+Once the Grails application is deployed, you can access it at http://SERVER_IP:8080/projects/test-project .
+To learn more about Grails, refer to their official documentation at http://grails.org/doc/latest/